No Ordinary Love: Legacy

 In 2012, Complex placed "No Ordinary Love" at number 43 in their ranking of "The Best 90s R&B Songs".
 In 2017, Spin ranked the song at number 15 on their list of "The 30 Best '90s R&B Songs".
 In 2024, Rolling Stone included "No Ordinary Love" in their list of the "500 Best Songs of All Time" at No. 459.
 In 2022, Pitchfork ranked it at number 42 in their list of "The 250 Best Songs of the 1990s".

+"No Ordinary Love" was featured prominently in Indecent Proposal, though it was not included on the film's soundtrack album.
+The song was also featured in an early 1993 episode of the daytime soap opera Days of Our Lives.
+It appeared in the second-season episode of NBC's 30 Rock, "Jack Gets in the Game", when Kenneth Parcell tried to seduce Tracy Jordan's wife, Angie Jordan.
+The song was featured in the American Dad episode "Stan Goes on the Pill" when Stan Smith turns into a woman after taking a pill and his boss Bullock tries to seduce him.
+This song was featured in the trailer of Good Boys.
+In 2026, it received renewed cultural interest after featuring in the FX biographical series Love Story about JFK Jr. and Carolyn Bessette.